 Since Solana Energy alliance began serving customers in 2018, the city has been looking to team with other cities to further the region’s movement toward clean energy.
 The new Clean Energy Alliance that the Solana Beach City Council unanimously agreed to enter at its Oct.
-9 meeting will also include the cities of Del Mar, Carlsbad, Santee and San Diego County.
+9 meeting will also include the cities of Del Mar, Carlsbad and Santee.

 Solana Beach entered a Joint Powers Agreement with the other cities and the county to form the new Community Choice Energy (CCE) program.
 Solana Beach Mayor David Zito mentioned a provision in the agreement that says the CCE will not incur existing debts from the Solana Energy Alliance, which include approximately $300,000 in administrative and regulatory costs.
 The existing 300,000 debt is to be paid by Solana Beach.
 Going forward, Zito said he wants those types of expenses to be paid by the new CCE as soon as possible so Solana Beach is not solely responsible for them anymore.

 “Our business likely is going away,” Solana Beach Mayor David Zito said.
 “We shouldn’t be having to bear the burden of that load anymore as much as we are right now.”

 CCE programs allow local communities to provide residents and businesses with an alternative to their traditional utility, such as San Diego Gas & Electric.
 SDG&E would still deliver the energy to local customers in a CCE program, which typically provides a higher percentage of clean and renewable energy.
 There are 19 CCEs in California.